Skip to main content

 Progression of students

-The way of assessment of the postgraduate students’ progress and overall work, as well as the way of certification of the successful completion of their studies are defined by the regulation of postgraduate programmes of each department, in which every other detail related to the planning and operation of postgraduate studies is also specified.
+The way of assessment of the postgraduate students’ progress and overall work, as well as the way of certification of the successful completion of their studies are defined by the regulation of postgraduate programmes of each department.
+In the regulation is also specified every other detail related to the planning and operation of postgraduate studies.

 In the case that the second cycle programme includes a student’s dissertation, the steering committee, first of all, takes into consideration the student’s proposal with the title of the dissertation, the name of the supervisor and a brief summary of his/her thesis.
 Afterwards, the committee designates the supervisor as well as a three-member exam committee for the dissertation’s assessment.
 One of the members of the exam committee has to be the student’s supervisor.
 The final approval of the dissertation depends on the student’s presentation in front of the exam committee.